dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 ## Troubleshoot

-When headers aren't forwarded as expected, enable [logging](xref:fundamentals/logging/index). <xref:Microsoft.AspNetCore.Builder.HttpLoggingBuilderExtensions.UseHttpLogging%2A> must be called after <xref:Microsoft.AspNetCore.Builder.ForwardedHeadersExtensions.UseForwardedHeaders%2A>:
+When headers aren't forwarded as expected, enable `debug` level [logging](xref:fundamentals/logging/index) and HTTP request logging. <xref:Microsoft.AspNetCore.Builder.HttpLoggingBuilderExtensions.UseHttpLogging%2A> must be called after <xref:Microsoft.AspNetCore.Builder.ForwardedHeadersExtensions.UseForwardedHeaders%2A>:

 <!-- COMMENTED OUT DELETE after review
  If the logs don't provide sufficient information to troubleshoot the problem, enumerate the request headers received by the server.
 Use inline middleware to write request headers to an app response or log the headers.